mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## CSS

-* provides some CSS validate by default
+* provides some CSS validation by default

+## CSV extensions

+* consider "Rainbow CSV"
+  * highlights the data from each column in a different color
+* consider "Excel Viewer"
+  * provides a read-only table view of CSV and Excel files
+  * can sort and filter the data

 ## Debug